https://indianmasterminds.com

 OPERATION NETRA: WATCHING CRIME BEFORE IT GROWS

-While CYBER KAVACH focuses on digital threats, Operation NETRA is aimed at controlling local crime through surveillance and targeted action.
+While CYBER KAVACH focuses on digital threats, Operation NETRA is aimed at controlling local crime through surveillance, smart policing, and targeted action.

-This Jharsuguda-specific initiative focuses on habitual offenders, anti-social elements, and narcotics networks.
+This Jharsuguda-specific initiative focuses on habitual offenders, anti-social elements, narcotics networks, and improving public safety through technology-driven interventions.
 It combines human intelligence with constant monitoring.

 HUMAN INTELLIGENCE STILL MATTERS